 Walk up the hill to reach the Castle Gardens.
 The easiest way to get to Cesky Krumlov is by car.
 Take the route D1 to E55 towards Cesky Krumlov.
 Alternatively, there are buses and tours from Prague that takes approximately 3 hours.

 Charles Bridge is one of the most iconic landmarks in the whole of the Czech Republic, and it is a must-visit for your central European itinerary.
 Situated over the Vltava river in the capital city of Prague, Charles Bridge has been of historical significance since the 15th century.
-It is one of the most remarkable of the 17 bridges that exist over Prague today.
+It is one of the most remarkable of the 17 bridges that exist over Prague today and one of the most beautiful bridges in the world – up there with Story Bridge in Brisbane and the 25 de Abril Bridge in Lisbon.

 The bridge’s construction began in the 14th century; it was meant to connect Prague as a trade route between the eastern and western European states.
 Later on, by the 19th century, the Charles Bridge served as a connection point between Prague Castle and the Old Town.